 When setting your own goal, use the SMART principles approach, making sure it’s Specific, Measurable, Attainable, Relevant, and Timely.
 Learn more about this and how to create the fundraising goal that’s right for you in our guide.

 Without a doubt, the addition of #GivingTuesday to the holidays has made a major impact on year-end giving.
 In 2021, organizations worldwide shattered previous donation records raising $2.7 billion online on GivingTuesday.

 The annual 24-hour giving day, created to counter the retail-heavy push that begins with Black Friday, has thousands of nonprofits, businesses, city governments, and other institutions participating in a drive to highlight generosity and partnership for good.

-Always in the first week of December, #GivingTuesday a prime time for nonprofits to kick off or amp up their year-end campaigns.
+#GivingTuesday is November 29th this year, and it’s a prime time for nonprofits to kick off or amp up their year-end campaigns.

 We’ve seen many of our own users integrate #GivingTuesday into their year-end fundraising campaigns, and we strongly recommend you consider it.

 Fiver uses their #GivingTuesday campaign to launch their year-end fundraising.
 This gave them a head start on their larger campaign while helping donors understand the long term goals.

 Craft a strong year-end appeal by sourcing your content early.
 For Fiver, this means pulling client testimonials from thank you letters written by program participants or through phone interviews with families.